Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Address any issues identified in the three-year review.

-- Be sure to attend the university workshops on tenure and promotion.
+- Be sure to attend the Faculty Center Academic Portfolio Workshop held in January.
+It is recommended for faculty to attend this workshop two times (to work on two different sections of their dossier) before applying for tenure and/or promotion.
 Your perceptions and understanding will be different from what they were during your first year at Pace, and your needs more focused, so you will probably get much more immediately useful information at these workshops.

 - Take a breather, and then begin the next phase of scholarly work.

 - Candidates are not to contact external evaluators.
-The specific evaluators solicited for an evaluation letter will be kept confidential from the candidate.
+The specific evaluators solicited for an evaluation letter, as well as the letter itself, will be kept confidential from the candidate.

 - You will be notified at each stage of the evaluation process.